jzohrab/practicing-guitar/docs/part-3-techniques/rhythmic-variations.rst

 Rhythmic variations are a **super** technique for several reasons:

 1. When playing fast passages, there are many things going on - your fingers, hands, and mind are all working hard.
-If any one one of them tense up or stumble, things fall parant.
+If any one one of them tense up or stumble, things fall apart.
 The long note gives your mind and body time to think about and prepare for the next note.

 2. The short break afforded by the longer dotted note gives you time to release any accumulated tension.